httpdss/structkit/docs/vhs/README.md

 # StructKit VHS Demo Tapes

-This directory contains [VHS](https://github.com/charmbracelet/vhs) tape files for creating animated GIF demonstrations of STRUCT's features.
+This directory contains [VHS](https://github.com/charmbracelet/vhs) tape files for creating animated GIF demonstrations of StructKit's features.
 These tapes showcase various use cases and capabilities of the StructKit tool.

 ## 🎬 Available Tapes